Easy Cheesy Potato Casserole

 Optional Ingredients

-If you like a little bit of spice, add some diced jalapeños.
-If you want to add a little more nutrition to the dish, toss in some mushrooms.
+- If you like a little spice, add some diced jalapeños.
+Toss in some mushrooms to add a little more nutrition to the dish.

 Can I Use Frozen Shredded Hashbrowns?